 1. Is the search and filter case sensitive?

-The search is not case sensitive.
-The filter is case sensitive if you select “matches” as it means that the value should be equal to the value you are looking for, including capitalizations.
+The search is not case-sensitive.
+The filter is case-sensitive if you select “matches,” which means that the value should be equal to the value you are looking for, including capitalizations.

 2. Are the operators for Candidate Attribute filters all the same (matches, contains, starts with, is empty) regardless of data type?